 Harpsichordist Masumi Yamamoto

-is based in the UK and regularly performs across the UK and abroad as soloist and continuo player.
+was born in Osaka Japan, grew up on the Gold Coast in Australia and has been based in the UK since 2001.
 She has appeared with orchestras including St. James’s Baroque, Yorkshire Baroque Soloists and the International Baroque Players

 .
 A solo recital in London was also given a four-star rating